-The best way to remove malware from your computer and prevent future infection is to install a good antivirus software such as Comodo Antivirus on your computer.
-Install Comodo Antivirus and run a full scan to identify and remove malware on your system.
+The best way to remove malware from your computer and prevent future infection is to install a good antivirus software such as Xcitium Antivirus on your computer.
+Install Xcitium Antivirus and run a full scan to identify and remove malware on your system.

-In case of organizations, Comodo Advanced Endpoint Protection (AEP) can be used to protect every endpoint from malware.
+In case of organizations, Xcitium Advanced Endpoint Protection (AEP) can be used to protect every endpoint from malware.

 - Automated Containerization